 Scoring Point System

-Euchre scoring is based on the number of tricks taken and on the team’s status.
-The Euchre point system is shown in the table below:
+Scoring in Euchre is based on the number of tricks taken and on the team’s status.
+The point system is shown in the table below:

 The following is an example round of Euchre, with Players A and C being the attackers, and Players B and D being the defenders.